Last updated: 16 March 2023

 What is the Home Caregiving Grant?

-Introduced on 1 October 2019, the Home Caregiving Grant (HCG) gives a $200 monthly cash payout to eligible Singaporeans to help families care for their loved ones experiencing moderate to severe disabilities.
+The Home Caregiving Grant (HCG) gives a S$250 or S$400 monthly cash payout to eligible Singaporeans to help families care for their loved ones experiencing moderate to severe disabilities.
 This grant replaces the Foreign Domestic Worker (FDW) Grant and forms part of a new Caregiver Support Action Plan developed by the Ministry of Health (MOH).

-Under HCG, the $200 cash payout can be used to defray the costs of senior care and caregiver support services in the community apart from the hiring of a Foreign Domestic Worker (FDW), allowing families more flexibility when tapping on this subsidy.
-This increases the respite options that family caregivers can tap on.
+These monthly cash payouts can be used to defray the costs of senior care and caregiver support services in the community apart from the hiring of a Foreign Domestic Worker (FDW).
+This allows families more flexibility when tapping on this subsidy and increases the respite options that family caregivers can tap on.

 Criteria for Grant Qualification